simonw/til/jupyter/jupyterlab-uv-tool-install.md

 subprocess.check_call([sys.executable, "-m", "ensurepip"])
 ```
 After I ran this, the `%pip` magic command worked as expected - I didn't even need to restart the kernel.

+## Reported to Jupyter

+I [opened an issue](https://github.com/jupyterlab/jupyterlab/issues/17375) about this and [submitted a PR](https://github.com/jupyterlab/jupyterlab/pull/17376) with a potential fix.